 Who do I serve?

-If the opposing party is: Serve: Special Notes
+If the other side is: Serve: Special Notes

-an adult with a lawyer their lawyer Do NOT also send copies to the opposing party, just send to their lawyer.
+an adult with a lawyer their lawyer Do NOT also send copies to the other side, just send to their lawyer.

 • their guardian